local-projects/ofxMotive/README.md

 1. Add this addon to your addons file.
 2. Generate your OF project with the Project Generator.
-3. Include the `Motive.props` property sheet.
+3. Include the `ofxMotive.props` property sheet.
 You can do this by opening the project in Visual Studios, navigating to the *Property Manager* window (under *View > Other Windows > Property Manager*), right clicking on your project and selecting *Add Existing Property Sheet*.
 Select the file *ofxMotive.props* included in this repo.
 4. Add your Motive calibration (`.cal`) and profile (`.motive`) files to your project's `bin/data` folder.
 By default, ofxMotive looks for `calibration.cal` and `profile.motive`.
 If your files are named differently, you can either rename to match the default, or change the paths with ofxRemoteUI.

 ## Troubleshooting